 - 1 cup heavy cream

 - 2 tablespoon chamomile tea packs or 1 loose chamomile tea

 - 1 tablespoon honey or powdered sugar

-- 1 vanilla bean (seeds only) or 2 teaspoons pure vanilla extract
+- 1 teaspoons vanilla bean or 2 pure vanilla extract seeds only

 Place the almond flour, granulated sugar, salt, and all-purpose flour in a large bowl.
 Add butter and use your fingers to break the butter into the flour until mixture resembles small peas.
 Whisk egg yolk with 1/4 cup cold buttermilk in a small bowl and then add the egg mixture to the flour mixture.
 Mix with a wooden spoon, drizzling in more buttermilk as needed (no more than 1 tablespoon at a time), until dough just comes together (a few dry spots are ok).
 Gently knead dough on a lightly floured surface until no dry spots remain, about 1 minute.
 Divide dough in half.
 Shape each piece into a circular disk.
 At this point you can cover the dough and place it in the fridge for up to one week OR continue on with the recipe...yes, no chilling needed!

 To make the pie